 If your dental care needs are not urgent, please contact your local NHS dentist for treatment.
 You can find your nearest NHS dentist at NHS Choices.

 If you need advice or urgent dental treatment out of hours, including at weekends and on bank and public holidays, call 111.
-This puts you through to NHS 111 service, a fast and easy way to get urgent medical help advice or care in situations that aren't life-threatening.
+This puts you through to NHS 111 service, a fast and easy way to get urgent medical help advice or care in situations that are not life-threatening.

 Before we can assess or treat you, you will need to come in to the Acute Dental Care Department at King's Dental Institute and register for the clinic.